Medal of Honor: Warfighter: Development

 One month after Medal of Honor was released, John Riccitiello, EA CEO at the time, stated that "Consumer feedback has been strong to suggest that we've got a franchise now, once again, that we could successfully and effectively sequel in the future."
 On February 18, 2011, Gregory Goodrich, the executive producer of Danger Close Games, said that the company would be pursuing a sequel to the 2010 reboot.
 On January 11, 2012, retailer Game revealed that EA plans to release new entries in the Medal of Honor and Need for Speed series later that year, which was shown by EA during a confidential presentation.
 Several video game website outlets such as GameSpot and Kotaku disclosed an invitation to a March 6, 2012, public unveiling at the Game Developers Conference in San Francisco, indicating that a new installment in the Medal of Honor franchise would have its first public demonstration.

 Warfighter follows in the footsteps of 2011's Battlefield 3 by using the Frostbite 2 engine.
 EA senior creative director Richard Farrelly said Danger Close has been helping push the engine in new directions and has managed to create its own signature look for Warfighter, but "still have some of the same elements that EA Digital Illusions CE have like the micro-destruction and the amazing lighting."
 Farrelly also stated that Warfighter is "helping make Frostbite 2 a better engine".

 Beta

 A multiplayer beta for Warfighter was made available on October 5 exclusively for the Xbox 360.
 The beta featured one map, and one mode.
 Players had access to all 6 classes.
 The beta ended on October 15.

 Controversy

-Seven members of Naval Special Warfare Development Group (DEVGRU) who worked as consultants for the game were disciplined for releasing classified information to the game's creators.
+Seven members of Naval Special Warfare Development Group (DEVGRU), including one of the alleged killers of Osama bin Laden, Matt Bissonnete, who worked as consultants for the game were disciplined for releasing classified information to the game's creators.
 They received a punitive letter of reprimand and a partial forfeiture of pay for two months.
 The two main complaints against the SEALs were that they did not seek the permission of their commanding officer to take part in the project and that they showed the game designers some of their specially designed combat equipment unique to their unit.
 The military official briefed about the case was not authorized to speak publicly about it.